 Step Three: Pricing Your Services

 This is an issue that many freelance graphic designers have to deal with.
-When you first bid on projects, you might tend to bid a lower price compared to the average.
+When you first bid on projects, you might tend to bid at a lower price than the average.

-Sometimes, this can be considered a good strategy to attract clients, but other times, you can make them rethink their options because your bid is too low.
-Depending on how long will it take to complete the project, how well do you think you can handle it, and how much research is necessary, you have to set a reasonable price for your services.
+Sometimes, this can be considered an excellent strategy to attract clients, but other times, you can make them rethink their options because your bid is too low.
+Depending on how long it will take to complete the project, how well you think you can handle it, and how much research is necessary, you have to set a reasonable price for your services.

-If you know you have enough experience to handle bigger projects and your portfolio is impressive enough to attract clients, you don’t have to work for pennies.
-Value your time and know your worth, compare your services and portfolio with the other freelancers bidding and you might have a pleasant surprise.
+If you know you have enough experience to handle more significant projects and your portfolio is impressive enough to attract clients, you don’t have to work for pennies.
+Value your time and know your worth; compare your services and portfolio with the other freelancers bidding, and you might have a pleasant surprise.